Find the Right Saddle for Your Epiphone® Acoustic Guitar

 A Note on Epiphone Masterbilt Models

-Saddles for Epiphone Masterbilt models will vary in compensation pattern as well as length, thickness, and radius.
-Saddle length will range from 72 mm to 77 mm.
+Saddles for Epiphone Masterbilt models will vary in compensation pattern as well as length, thickness, and radius, and so you must first remove your current saddle and measure before ordering a replacement.
+Saddle length will range from 70 mm to 77 mm.
 Saddle thickness is commonly 2.5, 3.0, or 3.2 mm, but can range up to 4.8 mm.
-Masterbilt models are built with either a 12 or 14 inch fretboard radius.
+Masterbilt models are typically built with either a 12 or 14 inch fretboard radius.
 Please measure your current saddle and check your model’s fretboard radius to determine what size is needed.

 Which Saddle Does Your Epiphone Need?